stuartellis/sve-personal-website/content/articles/task-runner.md

 This compiles and prints tasks in the order that they would be run.

-To debug a task, ensure that _silent_ is not enabled in the appropriate _Taskfile.yml_, so that the outputs of the commands are visible:
+To debug a task, ensure that _silent_ is not enabled in the appropriate _Taskfile.yaml_, so that the outputs of the commands are visible:

 ```yaml
 silent: false